home-assistant/developers.home-assistant/docs/internationalization/core.md

 #### State of entity components

 If your integration provides entities under its domain, you will want to translate the states.
-You do this by offering a `state` dictionary, that contains translations for states with different device classes.
+You do this by offering a `state` object, that contains translations for states with different device classes.
 The key `_` is used for entities without a device class.

 ```json
 {